-1) Clarify goals and objectives and quantify expectations before the study begins and determine one or more appropriate markers

-2) Follow appropriate data quality-control measures
+- 1. Clarify goals and objectives and quantify expectations before the study begins and determine one or more appropriate markers. - 2.
+Follow appropriate data quality-control measures. - 3.
+Test for agreement with Hardy-Weinberg equilibrium e.g. Fis. - 4.
+Consider several indices of genetic diversity.

-3) Test for agreement with Hardy-Weinberg equilibrium e.g. Fis information other than that the null hypothesis can be rejected.
-Use a variety of approaches and integrate the results (e.g. see Table 3 below)
+5. Statistical tests are a useful starting point, but a significant P value provides no information other than that the null hypothesis can be rejected.
+Use a variety of approaches and integrate the results (e.g. see Table 3 below).